-Cognitive development for early childhood refers to the way your child thinks and understands the world around them.
-God created them ‘wired to learn.”
-They’ve been processing the world around them since Day 1.
+Critical thinking for preschoolers refers to the way a child thinks and understands the world around them.
+God created them ‘wired to learn” and they’ve been processing the world around them since the day they were born.

-Because of this, it’s important to expose your child to a smorgasbord of activities in all areas everywhere -reading, math, science, dramatic play, arts, gross and fine motor, in the backyard, on a walk, and in the living room playing with their toys.
+Because of this, it’s important to offer your child a smorgasbord of activities in all areas -reading, math, science, dramatic play, arts, gross and fine motor.
+For a homeschooler there are learning opportunities everywhere: in the backyard, on a walk, at the store, down by the lake, and in the living room playing with their toys.
 They are like little sponges taking everything in.
-The more they are exposed to the more pegs or learning blocks they’ll have to build on.
+The more they are exposed to, the more pegs or learning blocks they’ll have to build on.

 Children need to be encouraged and given the time to think of their own creative ways to solve problems they encounter during play.
 But there does need to be a balance.
 We want our children to be challenged but not frustrated.